martincostello/build-kit/README.md

 The functionality provided is very opinionated, even though it provides the ability to customize the build process.

-As such, is not intended to be used by other people other than myself - but you're welcome to take inspiration from it!
+As such, is not intended to be used by people other than myself - but you're welcome to take inspiration from it!

 ## Installation